daniel-lynch/py-passbolt/readme.md

   - Login:

-      To login you will need a private key and the associated passphrase.
+      To login you will need a private key with the associated passphrase and the URI to your passbolt instance.
       Then just call the passbolt class with those variables.

       ```